-- If sufficient notice is provided, and approval given (if necessary), according to the time periods identified in the applicable sections of this Handbook: - Vacation Time; - Compensatory Time; - Approved Flexible Time; - Flexible Time of less than 60 minutes in a day; - Scheduled and Approved Sick Time; - o Leave for a Family Death or for a funeral; - Jury Duty/Subpoenaed court appearances (employees must provide court documents to their supervisors in advance);
+- If sufficient notice is provided, and approval given (if necessary), according to the time periods identified in the applicable sections of this Handbook:

+- Vacation Time;

+- Compensatory Time;

+- Approved Flexible Time;

+- Flexible Time of less than 60 minutes in a day;

+- Scheduled and Approved Sick Time;

+- Leave for a Family Death or for a funeral;

+- Jury Duty/Subpoenaed court appearances (employees must provide court documents to their supervisors in advance);

-- o Military Leave;
+- Military Leave;

-- o Safe Leave; or
+- Safe Leave; or

-- o Documented leave under state or federal Family and Medical Leave Acts.
+- Documented leave under state or federal Family and Medical Leave Acts.

 - Personal Leave time;

-- Workers' Compensation time; or

-- Sick Family Time.
+- Workers' Compensation time; or - Sick Family Time.